10 Must-See Things to Do in Chattanooga for First-Time Visitors

 Location: Downtown Chattanooga, TN

-The Bluff View Art District is a must-visit for art lovers.
+The Bluff View Arts District is a must-visit for art lovers.
 This charming area is home to galleries, sculptures, and cozy cafés.
-This area has the old European vibe mixed with a modern American vibe.
+It has an old European vibe mixed with a modern American vibe.

 This charming area is home to galleries, sculptures, and cozy cafés.
 The historic buildings and brick pathways make it one of the most beautiful things to do near Chattanooga.

-During my visit, I wandered through quiet streets.
-I stopped at many small spots to admire outdoor sculptures and local artwork.
+During my visit, I wandered through quiet streets, stopping at many small spots to admire outdoor sculptures and local artwork.
 The River Gallery showcased unique pieces, while the aroma of fresh coffee filled the air from a nearby café.
-To me, Bluff View Art District felt like a hidden escape in the middle of the city.
+To me, the Luff View Art District felt like a hidden escape in the middle of the city.

 10. River Gallery Sculpture Garden